Theevandi: Plot

 Meanwhile, Bineesh finds that he has been cheated since Edison Island is devoid of drugs, alcohol, and cigarettes.
 It is inhabited by two hippie-like musicians, Rasputin and Bob Marley.
 They moved to the island because they were unable to put up with politics in Pullinad.
 Bineesh is unable to leave the island since he cannot swim.
 Safar hires a group of goons to guard the island and wards off Madhu's men who try to smuggle cigarettes to the island on the pretext of meeting Bineesh.
 After several failed smuggling attempts by Madhu's men, he approaches Libash for an idea.
 The person who is nursing Libash arranges a group of young men who are practitioners of the Indian martial art Kalaripayattu.

 On the last day, the day of the human chain protest, Libash goes with the group and thrashes the goons guarding the banks, and reaches the island on a boat.
 Upon arrival, Libash prompts Bineesh to smoke an imported cigarette.
 By now, Bineesh has learned to love the world without cigarettes.
 He refuses the cigarette and thereby wins the challenge.
 Vijith is happy, but at the last minute, the MLA returns in a wheelchair to inaugurate the event, thereby shattering Vijiths' dreams.
-Vijith slips into smoking, thereby becoming a new companion for Ammavan.
+Vijith slips into smoking, thereby becoming a new companion for Ammavan while Bineesh & Devi reconcile.